pharo-ai/linear-models-posts/using-logistic-regression.md

 So, the big difference between the range of the values can affect out model.

 If you want to read more about normalization Oleks has a [nice blog post about it](https://blog.oleks.fr/normalization).
->Part of the test of this normalization part and the image were extracted from that post.
+>Part of the text for explaining normalization were extracted from that post.

 For normalizing our data, DataFrame has a simple API: we just call the `DataFrame >> normalized` method that returns a new DataFrame that has been normalized.
 This method uses the default normalizer that is the min max normalizer.
 If you want to use another one you can use the method `DataFrame >> normalized: aNormalizerClass` instead.